×

 If you click this link and make a purchase, we earn a commission at no additional cost to you.

 But if you have a smaller pool, like an Intex pool or a pool 5,000 or less, you’ll want to use 1-inch chlorine tablets instead.
-While technically you can use a single 3-inch puck for 5,000 gallons of water, it’s easy to accidentally over-chlorinate if your tablets are too large.
+While technically, you can use a single 3-inch puck for 5,000 gallons of water, it’s easy to accidentally over-chlorinate if your tablets are too large.

 In the right applicator, like an automatic chlorinator, chlorine tablets provide a steady supply of chlorine to your pool water.
 And they’re easier to handle and store than granular or liquid chlorine.

-But there are some downsides to chlorine pucks.
-They can drastically lower your pH and alkalinity levels, which can irritate swimmer skin and eyes and erode pool surfaces and equipment.
 They can also raise your cyanuric acid levels over time since each puck is stabilized.
 And high cyanuric acid levels can impact your chlorine’s effectiveness.
 It all depends on what chlorine tablets you use, how you add them to your pool, and how often you test your water.

 So here’s how to choose the right chlorine tablets based on your pool size and how to add them safely.